finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ],
 ```

-Now come the fun part, where we are going to using webpack configuration to use **development server** and **Babel** that just we installed.
+Now comes the fun part, where we will use the webpack configuration to use the development server and Babel that we just installed.

 Open up our `config/webpack.config.js` and add code below:

 ```js
 // config/webpack.config.js